einigl/ism-model-nn-approximation/README.md

 Alternatively, you can also download a zip file.

-This package relies on `pytorch` to build neural networks.
+This package relies on _PyTorch_ to build neural networks.
 It enables to evaluate any neural network, its gradient, and its Hessian matrix efficiently.

 If you do not have a Python environment compatible with the above dependencies, we advise you to create a specific conda environment to use this code (<https://conda.io/projects/conda/en/latest/user-guide/>).